DominicBurkart/leoronic/readme.md

 ### Current Dev Goals

+#### Completeness

+- Handle kwargs in python
+- Create integration tests for task requirement setting
+- Create unit tests for task requirement setting in python
+- add tests for ability to correctly throw custom python errors

+#### New Features

 - allow commands to be run outside of docker.
+- provide support for Rust and R.
 - allow commands to be passed to a waiting server program, which must be defined by the leoronic API for that language, and which must have a consistent (as of yet undefined) interface.
 - package leoronic as a standalone binary (without docker).
-- add integration tests.
-- add unit tests for head selection behaviors.
 - provide a GUI for leoronic.

 ### Dev Installation